Information on the SARS-CoV-2

 Updated 1st January 2022 — Michael Vorwerg & Anna Maria Straub

 General Infection Prevention Measures

-In our practice we ask you to follow the general protective measures: Wash hands, Cover face and Make space.
-Due to the limited space in the practice, we ask you to bring only one accompanying person.
+In our practice we ask you to follow the general protective measures: Wash hands, Cover face with a FFP2 mask and Make space.
+Due to the limited space in the practice, we ask you to bring at most one accompanying person.
 We have set up dispensers for hand disinfection in the entrance area of the practice, which you should use when entering the practice.
 If you have to cough or sneeze, please do so into a disposable handkerchief (and dispose of it immediately) or, if necessary, into the crook of your arm (not into your hand, not into the room and not towards other people).
 Please always wash your hands thoroughly afterwards.
-The wearing of a face and nose covering is mandatory.
+In our practice the wearing of a face and nose covering FFP2 mask is mandatory.

 Appointments and Recipes

 We want to keep the practice open during the coronavirus pandemic.
 The consultation hours will not change for the time being.
-However, it is necessary that we keep appointments short and limit them to the bare essentials.
-If necessary, examinations can be postponed according to medical opinion.
+However, it is necessary that we keep appointments short, and we may have to postpone some medical examinations.
 Follow-up prescriptions will be issued as soon as possible following a medical examination.
 If you only need a prescription, then an appointment is not absolutely necessary for those who have already visited us at least once in the current quarter.
 Please note that medication can be prescribed for a maximum of one quarter.

 If Infection is Suspected